(Last updated February 28, 2018)

 Guest post on the blog of Robb Wolf, well-known advocate for “Paleo”-style diets and ancestral health.

-A post for Designs for Health, a supplement and nutraceutical manufacturer and one of the most reputable and well-respected companies in the industry.
-Here, I summarize the consistent failure of the “amyloid hypothesis,” and why we must move away from targeting amyloid proteins & plaques if we are to finally start making inroads into actually doing something about Alzheimer’s.
+A post for DFH in which I summarize the consistent failure of the “amyloid hypothesis,” and why we must move away from targeting amyloid proteins & plaques if we are to finally start making inroads into actually doing something about Alzheimer’s.
 Every drug developed to target amyloid has failed to have any positive impact on this disease.
 Continuing to funnel research dollars toward this failed trajectory will only delay research into avenues that are far more promising.

 A post for Designs for Health (DFH) in which I cover the promising and hopeful light in the darkness that is Alzheimer’s: if metabolic problems—specifically alterations in glucose and insulin—are contributing to this illness, then there is something we can do about it.